Skip to content

 Key Features and the Clever Architecture Behind It

-- The Host Application: The main app where the AI lives, like Claude Desktop or an AI-boosted coding environment.
-It’s the one that starts connections (Descope explanation).
+• The Host Application: The primary application where the AI model runs, such as Claude Desktop or an AI-enhanced coding environment.
+This is the component that initiates connections (Descope explanation).

-- The MCP Server: Provides the actual resources and functions for the AI to use.
+• The MCP Server: The component that exposes actual resources and functions for the AI to access and use.

-- The Transport Layer: Handles the delivery of messages via STDIO for local setups or SSE for hosted ones.
+• The Transport Layer: Handles message delivery, supporting STDIO for local setups and Server-Sent Events (SSE) for hosted environments.

 Getting Technical: How the Protocol Works Under the Hood